Graduate Coursework

 About selection

-As part of the Creative Application (a.k.a.
-Supplementary Application), the Selection Committee will also consider your written proposal, Artistic Experience Portfolio, and if relevant to your application, your professional history.
+As part of the supplementary application, the Selection Committee will also consider your written proposal, portfolio, and, if relevant to your application, your professional history.

 Written proposal